 Andean potatoes are distinguished from Chilean and modern potatoes primarily by having short day tuberization.
 They don’t begin to form tubers until after their critical daylength is reached.
 Most have a critical photoperiod of about 12 hours, which means that they won’t begin to form tubers in North America until after the autumn equinox, around September 23.
 After that, they need about 6 to 8 weeks to produce a good yield.
 This is a generalization though; there is considerable variance in critical photoperiod between varieties and other factors also interact.

 I think part of the explanation is that maturity eventually triggers tuberization, particularly in diploids.
-At four to five months, many varieties will begin to tuberize even if the daylength still exceeds the critical photoperiod.
+After about four months, many varieties will begin to tuberize even if the day length still exceeds the critical photoperiod.
 This, unfortunately, makes field screening for longer photoperiod tuberizers difficult, since the plants may be reaching four to five months of age at about the same time that 14 hour days arrive.
 But this does mean that many short day diploids will produce a reasonable yield in September when sown in April, which is easily achievable in a maritime climate.

 Photoperiod affects more than just tuberization.
 Because tuber formation is delayed under long days, the plants grow larger than they would under tropical daylength.
 Internodes are longer, making stems significantly longer at the same stage of development.
 Many varieties also form longer stolons in summer.
 Flowering is not affected significantly by day length, but long days appear to provide plenty of energy to direct toward flowering.
 Plants typically flower more abundantly and for a longer period of time during summer and fall in North America.
 All of this adds up to large, often sprawling plants that take up easily twice as much space as modern varieties while producing a fraction of the tuber yield.

 Andean potatoes are not significantly different in cultivation than modern potatoes.
 The differences are primarily in spacing and planting time.